llnl/benchpark/docs/add-an-experiment.rst

    -  For ``weak`` scaling: we want to increase both ``n_nodes`` and ``Ns`` by the same factor, keeping the problem size per-process constant.

-The scaling factor and amount of times the factor is applied will be configured during experiment initialization, e.g. ``benchpark experiment init ... scaling-factor=2 scaling-iterations=4`` (i.e. 2x applied for 4 iterations).
+The scaling factor and amount of times the factor is applied can be configured later during your experiment initialization, e.g. ``benchpark experiment init ... scaling-factor=2 scaling-iterations=4`` (i.e. 2x applied for 4 iterations).

 .. code::